Saints remain at the top spot in latest NFL power rankings

 NEW ORLEANS - The New Orleans Saints are the hottest team in the National Football League, riding an eight-game winning streak, the longest active streak in the league.
 As a result, the team has managed to climb its way to the number one spot in the latest NFL power rankings.

-According to NFL.com, the Saints have earned the top spot following huge statement wins against the once undefeated Rams and a dominant 51-14 defeat on the road against the Bengals.
+According to NFL.com, the Saints have earned the top spot following huge statement wins against the once-undefeated Rams and a dominant 51-14 defeat on the road against the Bengals.

 This comes to no surprise to many.
 Before the season, the Saints were regarded as a Super Bowl contending team.
 Quarterback Drew Brees is having a near flawless season, completing an outstanding 77.3% of his passes, 21 touchdowns to only one interception.
 Brees' MVP caliber play, along with performances from explosive playmakers Alvin Kamara, and Michael Thomas has made the Saints one of the league's most elite offenses.